hyperledger-labs/fabric-channeled-add-ons-gen/README.md

 # Fabric Channeled Add-ons Gen

 **fabric-channeled-add-ons-gen** is an open-source generator for Hyperledger Fabric add-on apps in dedicated channels.
 Inspired by the increasing utilization of browser extensions, **fabric-channeled-add-ons-gen** provides a solution for deploying user-managed applications on different Hyperledger Fabric channels in the form of add-ons.

+Contributors on **fabric-channeled-add-ons-gen** can bring their own business intelligence or browser support, and extend the generator beyond the initial release that consists of the **asset-transfer-basic** workflow.

+**fabric-channeled-add-ons-gen** provides flexible configuration and deployment of add-on applications in separate Fabric channels by automating:

+- User management
+- Deployment as browser add-on
+- Data privacy through channels

+**fabric-channeled-add-ons-gen** is an open-source generator, suitable for Hyperledger Fabric networks, where the applications are deployed as add-ons for a separate channel with easy user management in mind.

 ## Application